ytdl-patched/ytdl-patched/README.md

 | `mode` | `y2mate` | No | No | Changes mode for extraction.<br>One of `normal` and `rush`.<br>Defaults to `normal`.  |

 *1: **READ CAREFULLY**: Using it will make non-standard DMC request(s).
 You may be being banned of your account or IP address by using it.
 Use it at your own risk. <!-- It's better to use this option with `-N` if you really don't mind. -->

+* **Streamlink integration**: You can download video sites that ytdl-patched don't support but Streamlink do.
+Currently works with Streamlink 2.3.0.
+    * **You have to install Streamlink via pip: `pip install -U streamlink`**
+    * ytdl-patched's extractor **takes precedence** even if Streamlink has appropriate plugin for the input URLs.
+To force Streamlink, prefix URL with `streamlink:`
+    * Format selections, extracting titles don't work at all due to limitation of Streamlink.
+Formats are sorted by Streamlink, and ytdl-patched is just providing it as returned.
+Filenames are automatically guessed from URLs.

 ## NEW FEATURES IN YT-DLP
 The major new features from the latest release of [blackjack4494/yt-dlc](https://github.com/blackjack4494/yt-dlc) are: